jay-oliver/enme610_bike_optimization/readme.txt

     "ParaMass_[method]" indicates it varies mass with the method in the name

 NN:
-    Run nn_main in it's entirety,
+    Run nn_main in its entirety, it performs optimization on the neural network approximation of the power function.
-    it calls nn1_fxn to train a function specified by "type" and generates the
+    Calls nn_fxn 10 times and calculates the mean and standard deviation nn_fxn generates data for the neural network, then trains it.
-    sample data to train and test it with.
+    The training algorithm should be specified in nn_main